hassio-addons/addon-portainer/portainer/DOCS.md

 ## Installation

-The installation of this add-on is pretty straightforward and no different compared to installing any other Home Assistant add-on.
+To install this add-on, you'll first need to go to your profile and turn on "Advanced Mode", once that is done go back to Home Assistant add-ons and search for "Portainer" and install it as you would any other add-on.

 To be able to use this add-on, you'll need to disable protection mode on this add-on.
 Without it, the add-on is unable to access Docker.